-The community in a CLP is a group of people who share either:
+The community in a CLP is is a group of people who share either:

 - 1. A geographical location (community of place) where people live, work, hang out or spend a lot of their time.
-It can be a site or subsite, or any place that is specific to a certain area and that many people use, enjoy, or visit often; or - Common interests, identities, or characteristics (community of interest/circumstance), which includes marginalized/minority groups, persons with disabilities, women, older persons, youth, or other groups with intersectional circumstances like marginalized women, children with disabilities, unaccompanied older persons, persons who are unemployed etc.
+It can be any place that is specific to a certain area and that many people use, enjoy or visit often; or - Common interests, identities, or characteristics (community of interest/circumstance), which includes Muhamasheen, persons with disabilities, women, older persons, youth, or other groups with intersectional circumstances like marginalized women, children with disabilities, unaccompanied older persons, persons who are unemployed etc.